ZhiyangGeeZhou/ZhiyangGeeZhou.github.io/index.md

 ##### Conferences:

-- Scientific Committee for the 5th International Applied Statistics Conference (UYIK-2024)
+- Scientific Committee for the 5th International Congress of Applied Statistics (UYIK-2024)

 ##### Universities: